getsentry/sentry-visualstudio/README.md

 * Visual Studio 2017 or 2019

 # TODO:
-[] Figure out why the custom CodeLens UI via `IViewFactory` doesn't work [] Either cache namespaces or only read the source files up to the namespace definition to reduce unnecessary IO
+- [ ] Figure out why the custom CodeLens UI via `IViewFactory` doesn't work
+- [ ] Either cache namespaces or only read the source files up to the namespace definition to reduce unnecessary IO
+- [ ] Add screenshots